BayLak-Egypt/Tool-Ban-Unban-Telegram-Username/README.md

 is a Python/Selenium suite for automating Telegram support forms.
 It features bulk data cycling (emails/names), dynamic JS template injection, and smart CAPTCHA detection.
 Efficiently manage ban reports or unban appeals via a CLI with automated form-filling and manual verification bypass.

 ***📝 Description***
 This tool automates the process of submitting forms to Telegram support.
 It bridges the gap between massive data entry and human verification.
-It automatically fills in user details (emails, names, phones) and waits for you to solve the CAPTCHA.
+It automatically fills in user details (emails, names, phones) and waits for you to solve the **CAPTCHA**.
 Once solved, it detects the completion and submits the form instantly.

 ***✨ Key Features***
 Dual Mode: Supports both "Ban Reporting" for targets and "Unban Requests" for personal accounts.